aiidateam/aiida-tutorials/docs/sections/getting_started/setup.md

 :::{important}

 As the tutorial has been fully tested on the Azure JupyterHub deployment, we highly recommend tutorial participants to run the tutorial material here!
-However, **the Azure cluster will be taken down on Monday October 10th at 23:59 CEST**.
+However, **the Azure cluster will be taken down on Sunday October 16th at 23:59 CEST**.

 To download your files from the server prior to its destruction: